-spending in order to improve the chance of retaining office.
+Overall, the results in this subsection highlight that making reelection probabilities of left and right policymakers differentially responsive to fiscal choices is a key element of our theory.
+It allows the strategic use of government spending in order to improve the chance of retaining office.
 This leads governments to avoid fiscal austerity measures through default.
-Variation in election efficiency across economies causes variation in austerity reluctance (and therefore default risk) while also changing the reelection probabilities of both policy makers.
-As a result both left frequency and average spread levels increase in A.
+Variation in election efficiency across economies causes variation in austerity reluctance (and therefore default risk) while also changing the reelection probabilities of both policymakers.
+As a result both left frequency and average spreads increase with election efficiency thus generating positive comovement between them.